Summer 2016 Site:

 Lunch provided daily

 Upon request, on-campus housing will be provided free of charge for participants who reside more than 30 miles away from seminar site.

 This seminar will draw on a variety of formats (lecture, discussion, guest speakers and visual materials, among others) and address topics such as East Asian history, culture, art, politics, current events, literature and more of China, Japan and Korea.

 OPTIONAL: Graduate Credit

-Interested participants may opt to purchase graduate credit from The Ohio State University in Spring 2013.
-Successful completion of the seminar is worth three graduate credits.
+Interested participants may opt to purchase graduate credit from The Ohio State University in Summer 2016.
+Successful completion of the seminar is worth two graduate credits.
 Regular OSU graduate tuition rates apply and can be found at:

 About the 2016 Lead Instructor